Overview

 How to apply

-We will send an email with an application link to all apprentices who are eligible to apply for this provincial grant.
+All apprentices who are eligible will receive an email with an application link to apply for this provincial grant.

 You can also apply online if you think you qualify for the grant.

-For any questions about the Tools Grant, please contact Employment Ontario.
+For any questions about the Tools Grant, please contact Skilled Trades Ontario.

 Apprentice Development Benefit

 The Apprentice Development Benefit provides financial assistance for apprentices while they are attending full-time, in-class training at a ministry-approved training delivery agent.
-These costs can include:
+Eligible costs can include:

 • basic living expenses